-- Optionally, suggested names and contact information for one or more competent and independent potential reviewers for the document.
+- Suggestions for one or more competent and independent potential reviewers for the document, including contact information.
 This can speed the review and approval process.

-The Independent Submissions Editor (ISE) uses the IETF Datatracker through all stages of Independent Stream document handling.
-The Datatracker page for a given draft shows its ISE State.
-As well, a complete list showing the ISE state for all documents in the Independent Stream is available here.
+The ISE uses the IETF Datatracker through all stages of Independent Submission Stream document handling.
+The Datatracker page for a given draft shows its ISE state.
+RFC 6322 provides descriptions of these states.
+In addition, a complete list showing the ISE state for all documents in the Independent Submission Stream is available here.

-The RFC Editor may make general and/or specific suggestions to the author(s) about improvements in the editorial quality of the document or violations of the format and content rules.
-The author(s) will be expected to make the suggested updates, submit a new version, and inform the RFC Editor.
+The ISE may make general and/or specific suggestions to the author(s) about improvements in the editorial quality of the document or violations of the format and content rules.
+As with other streams in the RFC Series, documents in the Independent Submission Stream should follow the NIST guidance for the use of inclusive language.
+The author(s) will be expected to make the suggested updates, submit a new version, and inform the ISE.

-An independent submission whose the material is outside the (rather broad) scope of the RFC series (for example, it must be somehow related to the Internet) or that contains excessively bad writing will be rejected.
-The RFC Editor generally applies a liberal standard if a document is at all relevant and interesting to some potential readers.
-In most cases the RFC Editor will request that the author(s) revise and resubmit their document.
+An independent submission that contains material outside the (rather broad) scope of the RFC Series (for example, it must be somehow related to the Internet) or that contains excessively bad writing will be rejected.
+The ISE generally applies a liberal standard if a document is at all relevant and interesting to some potential readers.
+In most cases, the ISE will request that the author(s) revise and resubmit their document.

 General rules for independent submissions are found in RFC 4846.
 The details of the review procedures in that document are approximately defined by the state diagram and a detailed explanation of states for the pre-publication review process.

 IESG Process Review

 As a document progresses through the independent submission process, the IESG will consider whether it conflicts with the IETF standards process; see RFC 5742 for details.
 The IESG makes a recommendation to the ISE.